fcrozat/gdm-container/README.md

     * Edit `/etc/selinux/config`
     * Make sure there is a line with `SELINUX=permissive` in it
     * reboot
-* AppArmor should be disabled (due to https://bugzilla.opensuse.org/show_bug.cgi?id=1207698 )
 * run as root:
     * `podman container runlabel install registry.opensuse.org/suse/alp/workloads/tumbleweed_containerfiles/suse/alp/workloads/gdm:latest`